intel/libipt/doc/howto_libipt.md

     }
 ~~~

-You can get the current decoder position as offset into the PT buffer via:
+You can get the current decoder position as offset into the Intel PT buffer via:

     pt_<lyr>_get_offset()

-You can get the position of the last synchronization point as offset into the PT
+You can get the position of the last synchronization point as offset into the
-buffer via:
+Intel PT buffer via:

     pt_<lyr>_get_sync_offset()